gui1117/ruga/GDD.md

 * maybe print at top left the castle / dungeon / room

 * download dungeon
+* note castle
 * better circle rectangle collision: use math

-* input : + joysticks

-* note castle
 * color with transparency for portal
 * window creation catch error and try whitout vsync and then without multisampling